jussiiih/Snowflake_Pipeline_Project/README.md

 # Snowflake_Pipelin_Project

-Pipeline creted Codecademy Snowflake course.
+Pipeline created for Codecademy Snowflake course.
 Pipeline uses internal stage where .csv files are loaded.
 Pipeline creates
 - table FLIGHTS and loads data from stage to table with scheduled task
 - dynamic table PASSENGER_DETAILs from table FLIGHTS